hgrif/airflow-tutorial/README.md

 * Manage your connections and secrets with the [Connections](https://airflow.incubator.apache.org/configuration.html#connections) and/or [Variables](https://airflow.incubator.apache.org/ui.html#variable-view).

-## 3. UI
+## 3. Exercises

-## 4. Conclusion

-You've set up Airflow, created a DAG and ran a job.
+You've set up Airflow, created a DAG and ran a job; time to go deeper!

-Try changing the interval to every minute, implement templating as in the [original tutorial](https://airflow.incubator.apache.org/tutorial.html#testing) and checking our more [example DAGs](https://github.com/apache/incubator-airflow/tree/master/airflow/example_dags).
-Read the [docs](https://pythonhosted.org/airflow/index.html) before really using Airflow.
+- Change the interval to every 30 minutes.
+- Use a sensor to add daily of 5 minutes before starting.
+- Implement templating for the `BashOperator`: print the `execution_date` instead of `'hello'` (check the [original tutorial](https://airflow.incubator.apache.org/tutorial.html#templating-with-jinja) and the [example DAG](https://github.com/apache/incubator-airflow/blob/master/airflow/example_dags/example_bash_operator.py)).
+- Implement templating for the `PythonOperator`: print the `execution_date` with one hour added in the function `print_world()` (check the documentation of the [`PythonOperator`](https://airflow.incubator.apache.org/code.html#airflow.operators.PythonOperator)).

-## 5. Resources
+## 4. Resources

 * [Airflow documentation](https://pythonhosted.org/airflow/tutorial.html)
 * [ETL best practices with Airflow](https://gtoonstra.github.io/etl-with-airflow/)